 The Oral Exam

 The Oral alternative to the Written exam is an option if you have reading difficulties.
 A reading assessment with simple questions and multiple-choice responses in the Candidate Handbook could help you to decide whether you need the Oral exam.
 The answers to the assessment are listed at the end of the test.
 You’ll need to add your results and consider your score.
 A “passing” score is 17 or above.
 If you score less than 17 on the assessment, you should consider applying for the Oral exam which costs the same as the Written exam.
-Select the Oral option on the Application for Competency Evaluation and the Nurse Aide Evaluator will provide an MP3 player and headset at the test center.
+You must select the option for oral testing during the application.
 You’ll listen to both components of the exam and use the answer sheet to provide your responses.
 There are two parts to the exam.
-The first 60 questions will be similar to the Written exam.
-The final 10 questions will test your reading comprehension skills.
+The first 67 questions will be similar to the Written exam.
+The final 8 questions will test your reading comprehension skills.
 All questions are in the multiple-choice format.
 You must receive a passing score on both parts to achieve success on the Oral exam.

 The Skills Exam